dbro/muss/README.md

 * can often name the music they want to hear
 * also want an option to browse their collection
+* and a way to listen to last.fm stations
 * have easy access to a command line
 * seek to minimize music player overhead (time, memory, cpu, etc)
 * do not care about flashy displays of album art, lyrics, ratings